From Gnarly Barley:

 Monday, October 20, 2025

-Support Your Local Brewery: NOLA Brewing
+Support Local Beer: NOLA Brewing

 Most of you probably know the story.
 After Hurricane Katrina, Kirk Coco was sipping a Dixie Beer when he noticed the label indicated it was being contract-brewed out of state.
 The realization that New Orleans no longer had a brewery of its own didn’t sit right with him.
 That moment sparked an idea—to bring brewing back to the city.
 Partnering with former Dixie Brewing brewer Peter Cadoo, Kirk founded NOLA Brewing in 2008, becoming the first craft brewery in New Orleans.